 UK Supervisory Board

-The Supervisory Board is independent of the Management Board.
-Twelve of its members are elected by the firm’s partners for a four year terms of office, with six seats being filled every two years.
+The Supervisory Board challenges and gives guidance to the Management Board on matters which the SB in its sole discretion from time to time considers to be of concern, or potential concern, to the partners, having regard to the interests and wellbeing of the firm and the partners as a whole.
+Twelve of its members are elected by the firm’s partners for a four year term of office, with six seats being filled every two years.
 In addition, the Chair of the Management Board and those partners who have been elected to the board of PricewaterhouseCoopers International Limited (that is the Global Board, and excluding any partner who would be ineligible to stand for election to the Supervisory Board) are ex-officio members who are deemed as elected members in certain circumstances as set out in the Members’ Agreement.

 The Supervisory Board provides the firm's Chair with guidance on matters of actual or potential concern to the partners.
 It is also responsible for: